igorw/weblog/_posts/2014-01-06-functional-library-iter.md

 Popov](https://twitter.com/nikita_ppv)'s most excellent
 [iter](https://github.com/nikic/iter) library.

-Is makes heavy use of a new feature introduced in PHP 5.5 by Nikita himself:
+It makes heavy use of a new feature introduced in PHP 5.5 by Nikita himself:
 Generators.
 Generators are the magic sauce that make everything lazy.
 You can think of them as a sane way of writing iterators by suspending execution.